DavidJVitale/jekyll-leaflet/docs/getting-started.md

 This documentation that you are reading is [generated in Jekyll](https://github.com/DavidJVitale/jekyll-leaflet/tree/master/docs) using the `jekyll-leaflet` plugin.
 You can clone the repository, build the site locally, and modify everything you are reading.

+I use this plugin for my personal travel blog, located at [https://davidjvitale.com/blog/travel/](https://davidjvitale.com/blog/travel/).
+You can see how I use Liquid to put all my travel posts onto one map, while overriding the URL to link to each individual post.